KillerBOSS2019/Kick-Streaming-TouchPortal/README.md

 # Initial Setup
 1. Download and install the plugin from [here](https://github.com/KillerBOSS2019/Kick-Streaming-TouchPortal/releases)
 2. Open TouchPortal and go to plugin settings. in the plugin settings, you will need to enter your Kick email and password.
-This is required to login to Kick and get the required information.
+This is required for the plugin to work.
+3. Once you have entered your email and password, you will need to click stop and start the plugin.
+4. Once plugin is started again it'll either prompt you to enter 2FA code if you have one or it'll just log you in.

 ## Settings Overview
 | Name | Read-only | Type | Default Value |